 Budapest, Hungary, located on the Danube, is one of the most beautiful capital cities in Europe and it is also included on UNESCO’s World Heritage list.
 If you are a green traveler, you may not think of Hungary as an eco friendly travel destination, although it is.
 Within the past 10 years, the green scene has taken off in the capital city of Budapest and has moved Hungary into the 21st century.
+Did you know you could even go hiking in Budapest?
 The Hungarians are very forward thinking in the eco department and there are numerous eco friendly travel options offered in Hungary.

 Budapest hosted the first Eco Costume Fashion Show in 2009.
 Many Hungarian designers presented their clothing lines that were made from eco friendly and recycled materials.
 Watch out Paris, the Hungarians are taking over the runway with Sunday comic newspaper skirts and shoes made from recycled tires.

 Next, Budapest broke a world record when 50,000 cyclists participated in Earth Day’s Critical Mass – 2009 demonstration.
 This large scale ride was held to promote bicycling, which is one of the most environmentally friendly forms of travel, and to raise awareness about the need to improve cycling conditions in the city.
 More bike lanes will result in reduced smog and traffic, thereby improving the quality of life in the city.